NodebotsCapeTown/NodeCptMeetupAug2014/README.md

 Program your Soccerbot to:

 * navigate its way around 4 cones in a clockwise direction and back.
-* zig-zag it way through 5 cones.
+* zig-zag it's way through 5 cones.